AlexFr062/samples/STM32/readme.md

 Time for programming.
 Compare [diff/2.cubemx](diff/2.cubemx/) and [stm_sample](stm_sample/) directories.
 The difference is the code that we need to add now to our project.

 Add file [tcpserver.cpp](stm_sample/Core/Src/tcpserver.c) to the project.
 Other files should be updated.
-For everey file, managed by CubeMX, user code must be inside special code sections:
+For every file, managed by CubeMX, user code must be inside special code sections:

 ```
 /* USER CODE BEGIN section-name */